Where Did Parvo in Dogs Come From?

 Rule Number One:

 The most important thing to home treatment is to keep your dog hydrated.
 Sub Q fluids behind the neck are a must if you can’t administer an IV.
 9 times out of 10 dehydration is the cause of death.
-If you can keep your puppy hydrated, they have a good chance of making it.
-The ruff stages of parvo usually last between 3-5 days.
+If you can keep your puppy hydrated, there is a better chance they will make it.
+The ruff stages, usually last between 3-5 days.
 Keep them out of the heat.

 You must get a puppy antibiotic.
-This is not an option, you need one to fight the infection in the stomach.
+They are not an option at this point.
+And, you need one to fight the infection in the stomach.
 If you run into a situation that you just need a little more info or guidance call ManMade Kennels Edward Perez at 302-272-3625 he will help you.

-Keep your puppy in a quite areas to rest.
-Your puppy is sick, they need to conserve as much energy as possible.
+Keep your puppy in a quiet area to rest.
+Your puppy is sick, and they need to conserve as much energy as possible.

-Introduce food to them slowly.
+Introduce food to your dog slowly for nutrition.
 Give them some white rice and chicken broth to start out.
-This is important, once they start drinking on their own, get them some Bullyade.
+Diet is necessary and, once they start drinking on their own, get them some Bullyade.
 Remember your pet has not eaten in a few days and has lost a lot of nutrients.
-Bullyade is full of loads of vitamins and electrolytes, perfect for supporting a full recovery from parvo.
+Bullyade has many vitamins and is, perfect for supporting a full recovery.

-To kill parvo in your yard and home you must bleach everything.
-5% Bleach to water content will not kill your grass, but can effectively kill parvo.
-Bleach everything your puppy may have come in contact with.
-Cloths, toys, etc.
+To kill the disease in your yard and home you must bleach everything.
+5% Bleach to water content will not ruin your grass, but can effectively kill the virus.
+Bleach everything your puppy may have come in contact with, clothes, toys, etc.

-Lastly, call ManMade Kennels if you have any questions.
-He has helps hundreds of families save their furry friends lives.
-His number is 302-272-3625.
-Also you can see some of his videos at www.ManMadeKennels.com
+Lastly, contact Eddie if you have any questions.
+He has helped hundreds of families save their furry friends also.
+His phone is 302-272-3625.
+Also, you can see some of his videos here.